forfudan/MojoMiji/src/miji/basic/structs.md

 We have four fields in the `Human` struct, and their types are fixed and known at compile time.
 Note that the `String` and `List` types are composite types, which means that:

-1. Their actual data is stored on heap, and the struct only contains a pointer to the data (i.e., `UnsafePointer`).
+1. Their actual data is stored on contiguous memory blocks (on heap or on stack), and the struct only contains a pointer to the data (i.e., `UnsafePointer`).
 1. They contain additional metadata (like size and capacity) in addition to the actual data.
 1. The size of the unsafe pointer, the size and the capacity are 8 bytes each.
 1. Since `String` and `List` are also structs, according to the rule mentioned above, the size of the `String` and `List` fields takes 24 bytes each (summation of the sizes of their own fields).